How to ensure democracy survives

 In the case of democratic societies such as the U.S.A. and Israel, what is missing?
 How can the system allow dictators to rise to power?

 In other words, a criminal, with a known history of tax evasion, of sexual debauchery, someone who incites crowds and followers to violence, and who spreads racism and hate, can become the President of the United States simply and ONLY based on rhetoric and popularity.
-In other words, there is no bar that exists, no bottom line requirements which demand an acceptable level of ethics, demonstrable performance, respect and adherence to the law, and demonstrable regard for the democratic rights of ALL people - nothing.
-Essentially, you can become the President of either of these nations with enough popularity votes and enough campaign funding to drown out the opposition.

 Is that democracy, or idiocy at work?